From BR Bullpen

 Biographical Information

 Ron Necciai was a pitcher with a brief major league career who earned his fame by striking out 27 batters in one game in the minors.
 He often suffered from ulcers and an arm injury ended his career at a young age.

 Necciai earned his brief major league appearance after completing one of the most improbable pitching feats in the history of professional baseball.
-On May 13, 1952, while pitching for Bristol in the Appalachian League, Necciai threw a complete game no-hitter that featured 27 strikeouts (he had previously had games where he struck out 20 and 19 in back-to-back appearances).
+On May 13, 1952, while pitching for the Bristol Twins in the Appalachian League, Necciai threw a complete game no-hitter that featured 27 strikeouts (he had previously had games where he struck out 20 and 19 in back-to-back appearances).

 Through 8 2/3 innings, Necciai had "only" 25 strikeouts, but his catcher dropped strike three for what would have been the last out of the game, giving him an opportunity to face one more batter, who he struck out for number 27.
 For the game, only two batters put the ball in play.
-Bob Ganung grounded out to first base in the second inning and Whitehead reached on an error in the ninth.
+Bob Ganung grounded out to first base in the 2nd inning and Whitehead reached on an error in the 9th.

 The great work in the minors earned him a call-up to the Pittsburgh Pirates, in the midst of their worst season of the 20th century.
 He went 1-6 with an ERA of 7.08 for the Pirates.
 In 54 2/3 innings, he had 32 strikeouts and gave up 33 walks.
 The next season he suffered an arm injury, causing him to retire one year after his record performance.